ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-overview.rst

 -  **Extensive I/O interfaces with dedicated connectors**

    -  Fourteen PWM servo or ESC speed control outputs.
-   -  Five UART (serial ports), one high-power capable, 2x with HW flow control.
+   -  Five UARTs (serial ports), one high-power capable, 2 with HW flow control.
    -  Two CAN I/O ports (one with internal 3.3V transceiver, one on expansion connector)